The Spoore, Merry and Rixman Foundation

 Decision Timeline

 Quarterly Meetings: The trustees meet quarterly to review applications.
-For 2026, meetings are scheduled for:
+Meetings typically occur in January, April, July, and October.

 Application Deadline: Applications must be received at least 3 weeks before each quarterly meeting date.